SamuelLindao/Perceptrons/README.md

 Perceptron Project...
-This is an amazing thing that I did, with my advisor Cesar Alberto Bravo Pariente.
+This is an amazing thing that I did, with my advisor and teacher Cesar Alberto Bravo Pariente.